John Kay (spinning frame): John Kay and Thomas Highs

 In 1763, Kay was working as a clockmaker in Leigh.
 A neighbour of his, Thomas Highs, was an inventor, and the two collaborated in investigations of machinery for the manufacture of textiles, including the spinning of thread by means of rollers.

 By 1763 weaving was already automated, but spinning was still done by hand.
 Lewis Paul had made a machine using mechanical rollers in 1738, but this had not been a commercial success.

 John Kay and Richard Arkwright

-In 1767, Kay commenced a working relationship with Richard Arkwright, an entrepreneur.
+In 1767, Kay began a working relationship with Richard Arkwright, an entrepreneur.
 The character of this relationship, and in particular, the competing claims of Arkwright, Kay, and also Highs to primacy as inventors, were subsequently to become the subjects of bitter legal dispute (see below).

 Arkwright initially engaged Kay to manufacture brass wheels, ostensibly for use in a perpetual motion machine Six months later, Arkwright engaged Kay to build a roller-based spinning-machine.

 In 1768 Arkwright brought Kay to the town of Preston to develop a further prototype.
 Kay had given his bond to serve Arkwright for 21 years, and to keep their methods secret.
 To deflect attention, Arkwright told outsiders that he and Kay were developing a longitude machine; even so, the secrecy and the noises coming from their workshop led to accusations of witchcraft.